apottr/nexrad-something/README.md

 # NEXRAD something

-Test project for working with nexrad data, trying to learn about the way to handle data in a raw format.
+Test project for working with nexrad data, trying to learn about how to handle the data in a raw format.

-## structure
-msg31:
-  azimuth iterates 1-359
-  elevation remains the same per sweep
-  range increments from 2.0km to 460.0km

-## math!!
+## Getting Started

-# for display on a PPI station

-X = r * sin(A) + X_c
-Y = r * cos(A) + Y_c

-where "r" is range, "A" is azimuth, "X_c" is the X coordinate of the origin, "Y_c" is the Y coordinate of the origin.

-# for conversion into LL
+Run `sh download.sh` to pull down the required radar data from AWS S3.

 ## Links